gousiosg/teapots/hvanantwerpen/README.md

 Running
 -------

-For standard mode run as
+Compile with

+    scalac Types.scala Read.scala Plot.scala ReductionV1.scala ReductionV2.scala ReductionV3.scala Main.scala

+Then run with

-    scala Teapot.scala ../teapot.txt
+    scala -cp .
+Main ../teapot.txt

-or, if you want a higher threshold (i.e. less triangles), try
+or, if you want a higher threshold (i.e. less triangles), with

-    scala Teapot.scala ../teapot.txt 0.5
+    scala -cp .
+Main ../teapot.txt 0.5

+If you want to run ReductionV1, increase the stack size with

+    scala -J-Xss1024m -cp .
+Main ../teapot.txt

+Instead of all this, you can also use {build,run}.sh scripts.

 Output
 ------